syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/azure.md

    {% endhighlight %}

-5. Add the following code snippet in the Function1 class to convert HTML to PDF using the Blink HTML converter in the Azure Functions Linux.
+5. Add the following code snippet in the Function1 class to convert HTML to PDF using Blink rendering engine in the Azure Functions Linux.

    {% highlight c# tabtitle="C#" %}